A Lovely Dresser Turned Coffee Server

 He suggested the chalkboard.
 I love it!

-Look at the shine on that waxed top.
+Look at the gorgeous shine on that waxed top.

 A dresser in my dining room- turned coffee server station.
-Love it!
+Why not?!

 PIN it to save it!

-I love using furniture in new and interesting ways.
-And not always for their intended purpose.
+I have always loved using furniture in new and interesting ways, and not always for its intended purpose.

 Do you have repurposed furniture in your home too?
 I’d love to hear about it!